juribeparada/MMDVM_HS/BUILD.md

 # Config.h options

-- #define PI_HAT_7021_REV_02: enable pinouts for first revision of ZUMspot RPi.
-In general is not used.

 - #define PI_HAT_7021_REV_03: enable pinouts support for ZUMspot RPi or ZUMspot USB.
 You have to enable this option if you have one of these products.